 The piece MUST NOT be memorised (marks will be deducted otherwise).

 An extract from the book will be chosen by the adjudicator (usually different for each student).

 There is no need to quote the name of the book and author unless the adjudicator states it is needed.

 Should my child do actions?

-I do not recommend actions.
+We do not recommend actions.
 Most adjudicators deduct marks for unnatural movements.
 The poem should be performed through VOICE and FACIAL EXPRESSION with natural body movements.
 When actions are forced, it is not truly felt.
 However, there are a few adjudicators who like actions.